pranav-ganesh/tp/docs/UserGuide.md

 CMM is able to import Excel files into CMM.
 The import files have to be in an Excel Csv format (semicolon delimited).

 **Steps to Import from Excel file**
-1. Ensure that the Excel file is a CSV file with **semicolon delimited** Instructions on how to import to this file type can be found [here](SettingImportFileType.md)
+1. Ensure that the Excel file is a CSV file type that is **semicolon delimited** Instructions on how to import to this file type can be found [here](SettingImportFileType.md)
 2. Ensure that the import file is named import.csv under the "data" folder found in the same directory as the CMM jar file
-3. Upon CMM application startup, a prompt will popup with 3 options : `Add On Imports`, `Start New Using Import`, `Don't Import`
+3. Upon CMM application startup, a prompt will popup with 3 options : `Add On Imports`, `Start New Using Import`, `Don't Import`.
+The popup will look like the image below:

 ![importPopUpUi](images/importPopUpMessage.png)